Below, you’ll find a few exercises to help you expand on and consolidate what you’ve learned about JPA so far.

 A meaningful extension of the application would be to have it send the organizer an email as soon the current donation total reaches or exceeds the donation target for the campaign.
 Proceed as follows:

-1. Add the missing validation (for the donation target) to the addDonation method in the class DonationServiceBean.
-As a first step, only create a log message for the donation target being reached.
+addDonationmethod in the classDonationServiceBean.
+As a first step, only create a log message for the donation target being reached. - Create a utility class for sending emails (see Java Mail API).

 Finally, modify the method addDonation to send an email to the organizer of a campaign when the target donation is reached.